Responsibilities of wastewater treatment systems

-Who is responsible for what with your wastewater treatment plant?
+Who is responsible for on-site wastewater treatment systems?

 On-site wastewater treatment systems are an important part of many homes as they treat wastewater so it can be safely reabsorbed into the surrounding ground.
 While there are a number of people involved with the entire wastewater process, it is beneficial to understand your role and the role of others when it comes to wastewater treatment to ensure that your system continues to work well for your home and community.
 This article will provide you with all of the information you will need to know about who is responsible for what around home wastewater treatment systems.